Our bylaws ground us in purpose and integrity, empowering every member to make a positive impact.

 The Executive Committee shall make recommendations for Board consideration regarding the Bookkeeper.

 The principal duties of the President shall be to preside over meetings of the Board of Directors and generally supervise POSA.
 The President will sign or approve all legal documents including bonds, deeds, conveyances, contracts, agreements, and other instruments in writing made or entered into on behalf of POSA.
 The President is responsible for all POSA programming and establishing the schedule of activities during the fiscal year, October 1st through September 30th of their elected term.
-The President or his/her designee will stand as the Little League representative at all meetings for District 13.
 The President shall review all publications and statements for the general public before release.
 The President shall be the spokesperson for POSA.
 The President shall be responsible for assuring compliance with all POSA Bylaws and rules.

 The principal duties of the Vice President shall be the coordination of all activities necessary for securing access to playing facilities, the preparation of facilities for games, and for providing a safe playing environment.
 The Vice President's duties include the supervision of Fields, Equipment, and Safety for all sports programs that fall under POSA.